icons8/lunacy-docs/docs/styling_new.md

 Here’s a list of actions applicable to all types of gradients:

-- Change the color of a gradient point by clicking it (or the corresponding gradient bar handle) and selecting the required color.
+- **Change the color of a gradient point** by clicking it (or the corresponding gradient bar handle) and selecting the required color.
-- To add a color to a gradient, just click over the gradient bar or the gradient control.
+- To **add a color to a gradient**, just click over the gradient bar or the gradient control.
 To adjust the color, move the handles or the color points.
-- To delete a gradient color, point the cursor over the respective color point or handle, then press `Del`.
+- To **delete a gradient color**, point the cursor over the respective color point or handle, then press `Del`.
-- To save a gradient as a color variable, select the variable type (Global or Document) and click `+`.
+- To **save a gradient as a color preset**, select the variable type (Global or Document) and click `+`.
-- To invert a gradient, use the <embed type="image/svg+xml" alt="gradient_invert" src="https://cdn-eu.icons8.com/docs/Dko8QE6mZ06fz2gAGGUBbA/HNAsjFFLjkKabeS0xaIeYw.svg" width="20" /> button next to the gradient bar.
+- To **invert a gradient**, use the <embed type="image/svg+xml" alt="gradient_invert" src="https://cdn-eu.icons8.com/docs/Dko8QE6mZ06fz2gAGGUBbA/HNAsjFFLjkKabeS0xaIeYw.svg" width="20" /> button next to the gradient bar.

 ##### Linear gradients